CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 During your organization phase, you may _store_ any of your items that are at a Haven site.
 The controlling character must make a corruption check before an item can be stored.

-A stored item is placed in your _marshalling point pile_ and still counts for marshaling points.
+A stored item is placed in your _marshalling point pile_ and still counts for marshalling points.
 Once an item is stored it may not be unstored and brought back into play.
 The One Ring may not be stored.

 Some items and resource cards state that they can be stored when at a specific site (e.g., the Book of Mazarbul can be stored at a Dwarf-hold).
 Such an item or resource card is still placed in the marshalling point pile and cannot be brought back into play.